-- Conference and Career Fair, where students and recent graduates can interview for jobs and summer internships with non-profit employers while also taking advantage of topical workshops designed to help them expand their public interest opportunities.
+- Our Conference and Career Fair, where students and recent graduates can interview for jobs and summer internships with more than 170 nonprofit employers while also taking advantage of topical workshops designed to help them expand their public interest opportunities.
 All schools are allowed an unlimited number of students to attend with a small registration fee to students.
 Law school professionals may attend free of charge.

 - Eligibility to nominate faculty, students, and staff for Equal Justice Works National Advisory Committee membership.
 Students may also apply to be selected as a student member of our Board of Directors.

 - Regular updates on public interest law news and Equal Justice Works programs.

 - Recognition of your law school on the Equal Justice Works website with a link back to your schools’ website.